KarelKubat/whatsmeow/README.md

 }
 ```

+A more complete handler for the type `events.Message` can be found in https://github.com/KarelKubat/whapp/blob/main/handlers/message/message.go.

+### Dispatching

 For the dispatching part, `handlers.Dispatch()` is set as the callback in https://pkg.go.dev/go.mau.fi/whatsmeow#Client.AddEventHandler.
 The default `EventHandler` type doesn't want an error return, so we can use an intermediate function:

 ```go